The Cookin Chicks

 Ingredients

-• 1 cup peaches, peeled/diced
+• 1 cup peaches peeled and diced

 • ½ cup vegetable oil